Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Conclusions

 In the future, the combination of high-resolution grating spectroscopy and broadband timing available with \textit{XRISM} \citep{Tashiro2018} will enable simultaneous constraints on the disk wind, reflection spectrum, and continuum across the $\rho$ cycle, directly testing whether the apparent $R_{\rm in}$ variations reflect true disk motion or color-correction effects \citep{Zoghbi2016, ShimuraTakahara1995}.
 The next generation of X-ray observatories, including \textit{Athena} \citep{Nandra2013}, will extend this to fainter systems and higher redshifts, placing GRS~1915+105 in the broader context of accretion variability across the mass scale.

 An important caveat on the physical interpretation of the apparent $R_{\rm in}$ evolution comes from \citet{Zoghbi2016}, who used simultaneous \textit{NuSTAR} and \textit{Chandra} data to compare the inner radius inferred from the disk blackbody ($R_{\rm bb}$) with that from the relativistic reflection spectrum ($R_{\rm ref}$).
-They found that $R_{\rm bb}$ varies by $\sim$30\% across the $\rho$ cycle while $R_{\rm ref}$ remains nearly constant (varying by $\lesssim$5\%), and concluded that the apparent radius changes in blackbody-based models may partly reflect variations in the disk color correction factor $f_c$ \citep{ShimuraTakahara1995} driven by changes in disk composition and opacity, rather than true physical motion of the disk inner edge.
+They found the disk-blackbody radius $R_{\rm bb}$ to be far more variable across the $\rho$ cycle than the reflection-inferred radius $R_{\rm ref}$, and concluded that the apparent radius changes in blackbody-based models may partly reflect variations in the disk color correction factor $f_c$ \citep{ShimuraTakahara1995} driven by changes in disk composition and opacity, and not true physical motion of the disk inner edge.
 Our \textit{Swift} XRT and \textit{AstroSat} analyses are based solely on the disk continuum and cannot directly test this.
 The qualitative anti-correlation we observe is robust, but the absolute amplitude of the $R_{\rm in}$ variations should be interpreted with this caveat in mind.
 Future observations capable of simultaneously resolving both the disk continuum and the relativistic reflection spectrum (e.g., \textit{XRISM}, \citealt{Tashiro2018}; or \textit{Athena}, \citealt{Nandra2013}) will be essential to disentangle these effects.